Catherine Vautrin: Member of the National Assembly, 2007–2017

 Catherine Vautrin and Jean-Louis Borloo, March 2008.

 In the 2007 elections, Vautrin was re-elected with 56.93% of the vote.
 In the National Assembly, she was elected vice-president of the Commission of Economic Affairs.
-She was a board member of the UMP in the National Assembly, under the leadership of the group´s chair Jean-François Copé.
+She was a board member of the UMP in the National Assembly, under the leadership of the group's chair Jean-François Copé.

 On July 6, 2007, Vautrin officially announced her candidacy for mayor of Reims, in the context of French municipal elections of 2008.
 After the first round, March 9, 2008, Vautrin obtained 25.19% of the vote.
-She campaigned in the second round against the candidate of the Left Union Adeline Hazan, obtaining 43.93% of the vote despite the UMP nomination (given in the first round Renaud Dutreil) and was elected councilor opposition.
+She campaigned in the second round against the candidate of the Left Union Adeline Hazan, obtaining 43.93% of the vote despite the UMP nomination (given in the first round Renaud Dutreil), and was elected councilor of the opposition.

-On June 25, 2008 Vautrin was designated by the members of the UMP group to become, as of October 2008, vice-president of the National Assembly, replacing Marc-Philippe Daubresse whose peers did not reelect him.
+On June 25, 2008, Vautrin was designated by the members of the UMP group to become, as of October 2008, vice-president of the National Assembly, replacing Marc-Philippe Daubresse, whose peers did not re-elect him.

-On January 28, 2010, Vautrin was named president of French Commission for the Examination of Unfair Commercial Practices, replacing Jean-Paul Charié who had deceased.
+On January 28, 2010, Vautrin was named president of the French Commission for the Examination of Unfair Commercial Practices, replacing Jean-Paul Charié, who had died.

 Vautrin advanced to the 1st Vice-President of the Assembly when Marc Laffineur was appointed to government in June 2011.
-In 2012, after switching to the left of the National Assembly, Laurence Dumont succeeded her as First Vice-President and she was appointed the fifth vice-president.
+In 2012, after switching to the left of the National Assembly, Laurence Dumont succeeded her as First Vice-President, and she was appointed the fifth vice-president.

-At the UMP´s 2012 congress, Vautrin supported the motion Gaullism, a way forward for France, led by Michèle Alliot-Marie, Roger Karoutchi, Henri Guaino and Patrick Ollier.
-In December 2012, following the resignation of Dominique Dord, she was appointed national treasurer of the UMP under the leadership of the party’s chair Jean-François Copé.
+At the UMP's 2012 congress, Vautrin supported the motion Gaullism, a way forward for France, led by Michèle Alliot-Marie, Roger Karoutchi, Henri Guaino, and Patrick Ollier.
+In December 2012, following the resignation of Dominique Dord, she was appointed national treasurer of the UMP under the leadership of the party's chair Jean-François Copé.

 In 2015, Vautrin and Monique Rabin co-authored a report on the financing of consular missions.

 Vautrin was one of the MPs who lost their seat in the 2017 French legislative election.

 President of Grand Reims, 2014–2024

-From 2014 to 2024, Vautrin has been serving as president of Grand Reims.
+From 2014 to 2024, Vautrin served as president of Grand Reims.

-Ahead of the Republicans’ 2016 primaries, Vautrin managed former president Nicolas Sarkozy’s campaign for the presidential nomination, alongside Éric Ciotti; Sarkozy eventually lost against François Fillon.
+Ahead of the Republicans' 2016 primaries, Vautrin managed former president Nicolas Sarkozy's campaign for the presidential nomination, alongside Éric Ciotti; Sarkozy eventually lost against François Fillon.
 Amid the Fillon affair, she later called on Fillon to resign as the party's candidate.

 In the run-up to the 2022 presidential elections, Vautrin endorsed incumbent President Emmanuel Macron for re-election.

 Following the 2022 legislative elections, Vautrin was considered by national news media a contender to succeed Jean Castex as Prime Minister of France.

-As part of an inquiry into UMP fundraising efforts started in late 2014, Vautrin was formally placed under investigation in April 2015, on suspicion of illicit funding.
+As part of an inquiry into UMP fundraising efforts that began in late 2014, Vautrin was formally placed under investigation in April 2015 on suspicion of illicit funding.